Cool, Calm, Clear: The Traditional Chinese Medicine Approach to Acne

 • Organ System it affects: Liver, Spleen, Heart

 • What it is: When the body’s fluids stop moving properly, stagnation occurs and slows everything down.
-As that stagnation progresses into “stasis,” fluids and blood congeal and become stuck.
-The result is painful clots and “phlegm” nodules (phlegm in this case refers to pus, not sticky mucus).
+When that stagnation leads to “stasis,” fluids and blood coagulate and block.
+Ultimately, painful clots and “phlegm” nodules develop (phlegm in this case links to pus, not sticky mucus).
 Stagnation and stasis can occur for a variety of reasons, but in general, a lack of movement, inflammation, poor diet, and emotional constraint are at the core.

-Chinese Medicine helps improve this kind of acne by:
+Chinese Medicine cures this type of acne by:

 • Clearing heat in blood